Make Guatemala Wait Again

 Xela’s fleet of tricked-out beaters, numbering 200,000, is projected by some to double by 2020.
 The traffic isn’t just inconvenient; it threatens the livelihoods of the drivers of delivery trucks and taxis, and the lives of those who need speedy transport by ambulance to the hospital.
 Various studies and transit plans from the municipality have produced neither the funds nor the coordination nor the vision needed to address this problem.
-A traffic light here and there, along with the occasional traffic cop tooting their whistle, are basically cosmetic solutions—it’s like switching from Cabro to Brahva to spend less on beer.
+A traffic light here and there, along with the occasional traffic cop tooting their whistle, are basically cosmetic solutions.

 Xela’s problems are small potatoes compared to Chimaltenango, however.
 The gateway to western Guatemala is a sprawling, clogged mess of whorehouses and pinchazos that adds a full hour to drive along the Pan-American highway from Guatemala City to Xela.
 During rush hour, or in the event of a parade or accident, that six kilometer stretch slows to a slog that can last two and a half hours or more.
 The construction of a 15 kilometer bypass that skirts Chimal rather than running through the middle of town was supposed to finish up this year; it’s over budget and behind schedule and somehow opposed by the people of Chimaltenango, who fear the loss of daily standstill traffic will leave their whorehouses and pinchazos short on customers.